Traffic Violations (including CDL)

 DUI/OVI

-DUI/OVI violations are technically traffic offenses, but they are serious violations of law.
+DUI/OVI violations are technically traffic offenses, but they are serious violations.

 Failure to Comply With Order or Signal of Police Officer